Donna Brazile: America Should Be Proud of Barack Obama

 This month, the final jobs report under the Obama Administration showed the unemployment rate at 4.7 percent—less than half its 2010 peak and a rate that a great many economists consider “full employment.”
 U.S. businesses have added more than 15.8 million new jobs since early 2010.
 In one of this administration’s most dramatic success stories, President Obama directly intervened to rescue the American auto industry, saving an iconic part of the American economy along with 1.5 million jobs.

 And jobs aren’t just more plentiful, they’re better: Wages are growing faster than at any point in the last seven years.
 Median household income has risen significantly.
 And though that income is not fairly distributed among all the hard-working men and women who drive our economy, President Obama made some progress there, too.
-The very first bill he signed was the Liddy Ledbetter Fair Pay Act, helping victims of pay discrimination.
+The very first bill he signed was the Lilly Ledbetter Fair Pay Act, helping victims of pay discrimination.
 No wonder then that consumer confidence has returned under President Obama.

 In March of 2009, the Dow Jones had lost more than half of its value.
 Since then, the Dow has tripled.
 These enormous gains in the stock market and the creation of trillions in wealth took place even as the worst tendencies of Wall Street were reined in by the Dodd-Frank Wall Street Reform and Consumer Protection Act, which included vital consumer protections against unscrupulous lenders and abusive practices.
 And the Student Aid Bill of Rights has helped those struggling to pay off student debt.